MCToStam/PastaBot/README.md

+# PastaBot

+Its the official Bot of Pasta PvP, the bot use slashs commands,do suggestion, patch-notes and many others.

-# pastabot
+# Developpers

-Official Bot of Pasta PvP
+- ToStam : All the bot